semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 ## Referencing templates in an Azure Pipeline

-Now we can add these templates in the repo, for example, in a folder called templates.
-Then the Semgrep pipeline can look like this:
+Now with your templates defined,  you can reference them in other Azure Pipelines like this:

 ``````
 pool: